 - Ellis Billington in The Jennifer Morgue has a yacht called the Mabuse.
 For a certain value of "yacht", anyway: the thing is a demilitarized former Russian Navy Krivak III-class missile frigate.
 She basically exists to say that Billington is richer than Croesus.
 With the missile tubes and other armament having been removed, she has more than enough space for a luxurious suite of rooms and a well-equipped occult surveillance operation.

-- The Great Ship in the Great Ship universe is a massive ship larger than Jupiter which has hundreds of thousands - or millions - of massive caverns, vacuum tube trains, and with space ports large enough to fit entire worlds inside.
+- The eponymous starship in the Great Ship universe is a massive vessel larger than Jupiter which has hundreds of thousands - or millions - of massive caverns, vacuum tube trains, and with space ports large enough to fit entire worlds inside.
 Even with billions of paying passengers aboard, most of the ship's space is almost totally unused.
-Since it was discovered streaking towards the Milky Way with signs of having flown through intergalactic space for at least a billion years, with no crew or even any records, it's original purpose is totally unknown.
+Since it was discovered streaking towards the Milky Way with signs of having flown through intergalactic space for at least a billion years, with no crew or even any records, the original purpose for its size is totally unknown.

 - In Cordwainer Smith's short story "Golden the Ship Was, Oh, Oh, Oh!" the Earth's ultimate weapon is a gold spaceship nine million miles long with a crew of one.

-- The Red Dwarf is a kilometers-long mining ship that originally had a crew of hundreds.
+- The Red Dwarf is a mining ship quoted as being 6 miles long, 5 miles wide and 4 miles high, that originally had a crew of hundreds.
 Three million years later it's crewed by a slacker who was in stasis for bringing a cat on board, a being that evolved from said cat, the ship's somewhat senile computer, a hologram of one of the dead crew, and, from series 3 onward, a robot butler they picked up on a passing asteroid.